WDI-SEA/notes/02-js-jquery/js-canvas/readme.md

 ## Drawing on the Canvas
 Check out this repo to bare-bones page with a canvas we can draw on.

 The canvas element provides us with something called it's **context**.
+Think of context like a repo for canvas methods.
 Canvas supports a variety of different contexts, primarily 2D and 3D.
 We'll be using our canvas for drawing simple two-dimensional images so we'll grab the 2D context off the canvas.

 The canvas element is the canvas we paint on, the context is like our paintbrush.
 We'll use the context to paint rectangles at first.
 The context